Man sentenced to 17 years for conspiracy to distribute meth while carrying a firearm

 In addition to first-degree murder, Dukes has also has been charged with use of a weapon to commit a felony and possession of a weapon by a prohibited person.
 He is awaiting transfer to Douglas County to answer those charges.

-Dukes' current sentencing was investigated by the Cass County Sheriff’s Office, Southwest Iowa Narcotics Task Force, Omaha Police Department, and Iowa Division of Narcotics Investigation.
-The case was prosecuted by the United States Attorney’s Office for the Southern District of Iowa.
+Dukes’ federal case was investigated by the Cass County Sheriff’s Office, Southwest Iowa Narcotics Task Force, Omaha Police Department, and Iowa Division of Narcotics Investigation.

 — BH News Service contributed to this report.